 By creating a school growth plan, we seek to avoid the pitfalls that can occur as a result of our overall high rates of student achievement.
 These pitfalls can include the failure to meet the needs of all students, falling short in setting specific and measurable goals, and demonstrating a lack of focus on continuous improvement.

-Steffen's School Growth Plan (2015-18) focuses on critical areas of literacy, mathematics, social-emotional wellbeing, and closing the achievement gap.
+Steffen's School Growth Plan (2018-20) focuses on critical areas of literacy, mathematics, social and emotional well-being.
 Our plan includes three goals that are specific, measurable, attainable, results-oriented and time sensitive.
 Baseline and current data, action steps, funding, timeline, responsible persons, and the measures for each action step are a part of our school's plan.
 Following is an overview of our school's growth plan goal statements.